Bulldog

-The modern Bulldog was bred as a companion dog from the Old English Bulldog, a now-extinct breed used for bull-baiting, when the sport was outlawed in England under the Cruelty to Animals Act.
-The Bulldog Club (In England) was formed in 1878, and the Bulldog Club of America was formed in 1890.
-While often used as a symbol of ferocity and courage, modern Bulldogs are generally friendly, amiable dogs.
-Bulldogs are now commonly kept as pets; in 2013 it was in twelfth place on a list of the breeds most frequently registered worldwide.
+The modern Bulldog was bred as a companion dog from the Old English Bulldog, a now-extinct breed used for bull-baiting until that was outlawed under the Cruelty to Animals Act of 1835.
+The Bulldog Club (in England) was formed in 1878, and the Bulldog Club of America was formed in 1890.
+While often used as a symbol of ferocity and courage, the modern Bulldog is generally a friendly, amiable dog.
+It is commonly kept as a pet; in 2013 it was the twelfth-most-frequently registered breed worldwide.

 History

 The first reference to the word "Bulldog" is dated 1631 or 1632 in a letter by a man named Preswick Eaton where he writes: "procuer mee two good Bulldogs, and let them be sent by ye first shipp".
 In 1666, English scientist Christopher Merret applied: "Canis pugnax, a Butchers Bull or Bear Dog", as an entry in his Pinax Rerum Naturalium Britannicarum.

 The designation "bull" was applied because of the dog's use in the sport of bull-baiting.
 This entailed the setting of dogs (after placing wagers on each dog) onto a tethered bull.
 The dog that grabbed the bull by the nose and pinned it to the ground would be the victor.
 It was common for a bull to maim or kill several dogs at such an event, either by goring, tossing, or trampling over them.
 Over the centuries, dogs used for bull-baiting developed the stocky bodies and massive heads and jaws that typify the breed, as well as a ferocious and savage temperament.
 Bull-baiting was made illegal in England by the Cruelty to Animals Act 1835.
 Therefore, the Old English Bulldog had outlived its usefulness in England as a sporting animal and its "working" days were numbered.
 However, emigrants did have a use for such dogs in the New World.
 In mid-17th century New York, Bulldogs were used as a part of a citywide roundup effort led by Governor Richard Nicolls.
-Because cornering and leading wild bulls were dangerous, Bulldogs were trained to seize a bull by its nose long enough for a rope to be secured around its neck.
+Because cornering and leading wild bulls was dangerous, Bulldogs were trained to seize a bull by its nose long enough for a rope to be secured around its neck.

 Bulldogs as pets were continually promoted by dog dealer Bill George.

 In 1864, a group of Bulldog breeders under R. S. Rockstro founded the first Bulldog Club.
-Three years after its opening the Club ceased to exist, not having organized a single show.
+Three years after its opening the Club ceased to exist, not having organised a single show.
 The main achievement of the Rockstro Bulldog Club was a detailed description of the Bulldog, known as the Philo-Kuan Standard.
 Samuel Wickens, treasurer of the club, published this description in 1865 under the pseudonym Philo-Kuan.